Preciousomonze/woocommerce-phone-validator/README.md

 3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
 Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin. 🤧 that's all.

+## Support Note
+Support is handled in the [WordPress forums](https://wordpress.org/support/plugin/woo-phone-validator).
+In as much as I try to be available ASAP to respond **(being my way of the ninja 😎🍥)**, please note that support is still limited and does not cover any custom implementation of the plugin.
+Before posting, please read the FAQ.
+Also, __please verify the problem with other plugins disabled and while using a default theme__.

+If you really need a custom implementation or very quick hand on anything(__this will not be free 🤑__), you can message me on twitter, stating the need; **[@preciousomonze](https://twitter.com/preciousomonze)**

+Please report any bugs, errors, warnings, code problems to [Github](https://github.com/Preciousomonze/woo-phone-validator/issues).

 ## Frequently Asked Questions